Have you tried your hand at smoking cheese yet? If not, you're missing a lot!

-- Make sure to clean your grates well, or put the cheese on wire racks.
+- Make sure to clean your cooking grates well, or put the cheese on wire racks.

 - Set up your grill or smoker for cold smoking with a 5” x 8” Maze cold smoker made by A-Maze-N Products.

-- In a gas grill, you’ll be setting the A-Maze-N cold smoker down in the bottom center of the grill.
+- In a gas grill, you’ll be setting the A-Maze-N cold smoker in the center of the grill, on the cooking grate.

-- In a pellet smoker or stick burner, the Maze smoker will go on the grate, on the opposite side of the stack.
+- In a pellet smoker or stick burner, the Maze smoker will go on the cooking grate, on the opposite side of the stack.
 If your pellet smoker allows you to run only the fan without starting the heating cycle, do so.
 This circulates the smoke perfectly!